lechnerc77/learningKyma/episode6/Episode6.md

 * [Kyma for Dymmies [2]: First Simple Microservice with Security](https://blogs.sap.com/2020/12/10/kyma-for-dymmies-2-first-simple-microservice-with-security/)
 * [Kyma for Dymmies [3]: calling secured service with REST client](https://blogs.sap.com/2020/12/14/kyma-for-dymmies-3-calling-secured-service-with-rest-client/)
 * [GitHub repository with source code for Kyma for Dymmies blog posts 2 + 3](https://github.com/lechnerc77/kyma_for_dymmies_2_and_3)
+* Example with JWT and Allowed Authenticators using CAP by Gregor Wolf: [Authenticate to a CAP service using Azure AD B2C](https://github.com/gregorwolf/cap-azure-ad-b2c) - [Deploy to Kyma](https://github.com/gregorwolf/cap-azure-ad-b2c#deploy-to-kyma)